Fade in and Fade out

 Timelines, Sections and Layers have Fade in and Fade out properties, however they work a bit differently.

-Every Tmeline has Fade in/out and Cross-fade time property.
+Every Timeline has Fade in/out and Cross-fade time property.

 When setting a Timeline's fade in/out, it doesn't affect the beginning or end of the Timeline.
 Instead, these settings apply whenever the Timeline switches between play modes.